afrakh/Power-BI/README.md

-This repository contains all the assignments and my timeline to learning BI tools and techniques
+This repository contains all my assignments and my learning timeline for BI tools and techniques.